-- Press the 'Phone' button to begin. - After the "Ready" prompt and the following beep, say "Redial." - The UConnect[TM] system will call the last number that was dialed on your cellular phone.
-Note: this may not be the last number dialed from the UConnect[TM] system.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say "Redial." - The uconnect[®] phone will call the last number that was dialed from your cellular phone.

+NOTE: This may not be the last number dialed from the uconnect[®] phone.